 Certain practices fit under certain umbrella terms, but differences do not indicate fraud, just difference.

-- Claims they are the most powerful sorcerer and/or their style of magic is the most powerful, or claiming titles that they did not earn.
+2. Claims they are the most powerful sorcerer and/or their style of magic is the most powerful, or claiming titles that they did not earn.

 All magic is powerful because the forces of Nature are powerful.
 Ill will or good will directed by the right person at the right time under the right circumstances can be powerful.
 Spell casting is just doing it in an organized way to produce reasonably predictable results.
 Saying that a specific style of magic is most powerful is like saying that physicists are more powerful than biologists.